Panjshir Valley

-The Panjshir Valley (also spelled Panjsher or Darah-I-Panjshir; Pashto/Dari: – Dare-ye Panjšēr; literally Valley of the Five Lions) is a valley in northeastern Afghanistan, 150 km north of Kabul, near the Hindu Kush mountain range.
+The Panjshir Valley (Dari: درهٔ پنجشير, Dara-i-Panjsher, literally "Valley of the Five Lions"), also spelled Panjsher, is a valley in northeastern Afghanistan, 150 km north of Kabul, near the Hindu Kush mountain range.
 It is divided by the Panjshir River.
-The valley is home to more than 100,000 people, including Afghanistan's largest concentration of ethnic Tajiks.
+The valley is home to more than 100,000 people, including Afghanistan's largest concentration of ethnic Tajiks as of 1997.
 In April 2004, it became the heart of the new Panjshir Province, having previously been part of Parwan Province.
 Politically, this province has been considered the start point of Afghanistan's Jihad period against the Soviets.
-This province is also the birthplace of Afghanistan’s national hero, Ahmad Shah Masoud.
+This province is also the birthplace of Afghanistan's national hero, Ahmad Shah Massoud.